utmapp/utmapp.github.io/_pages/faq.md

 ## How much RAM can I use for a VM?

 A good rule of thumb is to allocate no more than 1/4 of your device's total memory. iOS will kill any app that uses 40-50% or more of the total system memory.
 Additionally, UTM/QEMU consumes some memory itself.
 If you keep seeing the low memory warning, you should lower the amount allocated.

+# Support

+## I found a bug/crash or something else unexpected

+Please open an issue on [Github](https://github.com/utmapp/) so it can be tracked.
+Be sure to follow the template when creating an issue!

+## I need help with UTM

+You can join the community run [Discord](https://discord.gg/UV2RUgD).
+Please read and follow the rules.